PEARL-Monash/Modularized-Small-Signal-Modeling-of-Grid-Forming-Inverters/README.md

     -   You will see that a .mlx file is self-explanatory and can walk you to understand how the model is generated step-by-step.

 6. Run any other .mlx file, for example, "CGVSG_XR_EA.mlx".
 This file runs a eigenvalue analysis.
 Note that this file uses the state-space matrices of the small-signal model generated in the step 5.
+You will output files after running this file, for example, svg figures.

 If you have any question or run into some issues, please contact: sohail.ali[at]monash.edu, or psernatorre[at]ucsd.edu.